 Top Attractions in Rome, Italy

-Piazza Navona in Rome, Italy Europe in the morning
+Piazza Navona in Rome, Italy, Europe in the morning

-Smell the Roses at Campo de’ Fiori
+Smell the Roses at Campo de Fiori

-Executions used to be held publicly in Campo de’ Fiori.
+Executions used to be held publicly in Campo de Fiori.
 In 1600, the philosopher Giordano Bruno was burnt alive for heresy.
-In 1889, Ettore Ferrari dedicated a monument to him on the exact spot of his death: The inscription on the base reads: A BRUNO – IL SECOLO DA LUI DIVINATO – QUI DOVE IL ROGO ARSE (“To Bruno – the century predicted by him – here where the fire burned”).
+In 1889, Ettore Ferrari dedicated a monument to him on the exact spot of his death: The inscription on the base reads A BRUNO – IL SECOLO DA LUI DIVINATO – QUI DOVE IL ROGO ARSE (“To Bruno – the century predicted by him – here where the fire burned”).

-Due to its growing popularity, new businesses were drawn to the area, including workshops, inns, and taverns, making this neighbourhood one of the most prosperous in the city.
+Due to its growing popularity, new businesses, including workshops, inns, and taverns, were drawn to the area, making this neighbourhood one of the most prosperous in the city.

 Visit Basilica Santa Maria Maggiore